Be safe and secure on your computer

 software and keep it up-to-date.
 Make sure it is set to check for updates regularly and if it asks for permission to update, tap OK.

-Microsoft web browsers like Internet Explorer and Edge are target criminals often attack, so install, use and keep up-to-date a safer web browser
+Criminals often target Microsoft web browsers like Internet Explorer and Edge, so install and use a safer web browser

 such as Firefox

-Don't make it easy for thieves to find your computer.
+How easy it it for thieves to find your computer?
 Keep your computer hidden

-from view indoors and out - if you travel with a laptop or tablet computer, use a bag that doesn't make it obvious you have a computer.
+both indoors and out.
+If you travel with a laptop or tablet computer, use a bag that doesn't make it obvious you have a computer.